PerStirpes/nodejs-sheets/README.md

 # node-google-sheets
 Node.js app

-Makes requests to the google sheets API by wraping the google sheets API with Node.js and Express.
+Makes requests to the google sheets API by wrapping the google sheets API with Node.js and Express.